joepdooper/ivy-roots/README.md

-A set of classes designed to build and extend functionality in ivy
+The core framework for building and extending ivy